Updated: April 17, 2019

 Pension, Retirement, and Life Insurance Benefits

-Payment under a stock bonus, pension, profitsharing, annuity, or similar plan or contract on account of illness, disability, death, age, or length of service, to the extent reasonably necessary for support.
+Payment under a stock bonus, pension, profit-sharing, annuity, or similar plan or contract on account of illness, disability, death, age, or length of service needed for support, and with the exception of support obligations.
 Kan.
 Stat.
-Ann. §60-2312
+Ann. §§ 60-2308, 2312, 2313(a)(1).

 Retirement benefits for police and firefighters; judges; state school employees; court reporters; public employees and elected officials; and state highway patrol.
 Kan.
 Stat.
 Ann. §§ 12-111a, 5005(e); 13-14, 102, 14a10; 14-10a10; 20-2618; 72-1786, 5526; 74-49, 4923, 4978, 4978g, 4989.

 Earned income tax credit.
 Kan.
 Stat.
 Ann. § 60-2315.

 Public assistance.
 Kan.
 Stat.
 Ann. §§ 39-717; 60-2313(a)(2).

 75% of disposable earnings or 30 times the federal minimum wage, whichever is greater.
 Kan.
 Stat.
 Ann. § 60-2310.